Serious childhood illnesses: what to do

 Vomiting that doesn’t stop can cause dehydration and dangerous imbalances in the body’s chemical system.

-Go to an emergency department if your child can’t eat or drink anything and is still vomiting after:
+Go to an emergency department if your child is vomiting green fluid, or your child can’t eat or drink anything and is still vomiting after:

 - 12 hours for children under two years

 - 24 hours for children over two years.